withastro/astro/.changeset/two-hats-arrive.md

 ---
-'astro': major
+'astro': patch
 ---

-Add global ignoreSlowConnection and 'all' to defaultStrategy enum in prefetch
+Add global `ignoreSlowConnection` in prefetch config and `'all'` to `defaultStrategy` enum